 With only his son by his side and a few dollars in his pocket, Chris embarks on a new dream: to become a wealthy stockbroker.

 The Lesson: By the end of this film, you’ll see just how true it is that no matter how difficult it gets, if you believe in a dream, and are willing to work hard at it, you can accomplish anything you set your mind to.
+(The Pursuit of Happyness is one of several dad movies on Netflix.)

 If you think your life is tough, imagine discovering that your wife is having an affair.
 Then imagine discovering that your wife has been murdered.
 And to hammer a final nail in your coffin, imagine you then get falsely convicted and sent to prison for her murder.